-During the year, the 240th "graduated" close to seventy Thai door gunners in two cycles of three classes each.
-In addition, the company trained several classes of Thai armorers to maintain their weapons.
-At the conclusion of these training periods, the students were awarded honorary American crewmember wings.
+During the year, the 240th "graduated" close to seventy Thai door gun in two cycles of three classes each.
+In addition, the company trained six classes of Thai armorers to maintain their weapons.
+At the conclusion training periods, the students were awarded honorary American crewmen.